Phils-Hub-Org/cod_waw.stock_map.script_placer/README.md

 Now you can click submit again and it will create the mod.

+## Note

+The following maps only have a few files (all .gsc from raw) available, due to the FF extractor failing to do its job. sp_pel1a (Burn 'Em Out) mp_shrine (Cliffside)

 ## Addtional Notes
 ff extractor (for extracting the stock base files yourself) source